dmonskull/CrackdownSeriesXbox360Documentation/README.md

 8325DFB8 - possibly the offset for checking if console command should be sent in offline/online state.

-# New list of working console commands:
+# New list of working console commands for Crackdown:

 todsetphase 0.25 - set any number to change time of day